Thank you for sending your enquiry! One of our team members will contact you shortly.

 Module 14: ISTQB CTFL Exam Preparation

-- Understanding the CTFL v4.0 exam structure, duration, and scoring.
+- CTFL v4.0 exam structure, duration, and scoring criteria.

 - Topic weight distribution across CTFL syllabus chapters.